ehrpg/qstar/docs/character/skills.md

 Available fields include: Biology, Chemistry, Computer, Geography & History, Medicine, Monster Lore, and Physics.
 <br>
-Choose two fields instead of one when training this skill the first time.
+Choose two fields instead of one when training this [Skill][] the first time.
 Improving any of these two fields also improves the other one you chose.
-Additional fields can be trained following normal skill learning rules.
+Additional fields can be trained following normal [Skill][] learning rules.

 ##### Engineering*